Session management

 * **Date** -- pick a day within your meet's date range

-* **Timeline** -- choose from a template or build your own
+* **Timeline** -- choose from a template or build your own (the start time is set by the first timeline section)

 4. **Add competitions.** Competitions are subdivisions of age groups from your configured levels.
 Each level and age group combination creates a competition subdivision.
 Select the ones that belong in this session, and the gymnasts from those competitions are pulled in automatically.